 - Fresh is best!
 Whenever possible, use fresh Brussels sprouts for this recipe.
 You’ll want ones that are firm and bright green.
 Avoid the ones with wilted leaves on the outside.

-- However, if you use frozen Brussels sprouts, be sure to thaw them first.
+- Thaw frozen sprouts well before use.
 Pat them dry with a paper towel and pop them in the oven (no oil) to dry them out further.
 Take them out of the oven and cook as instructed.

 - The key to beautifully caramelized sprouts is olive oil.
-Be sure each Brussels sprout is coated generously with olive oil so it crisps up nicely in the oven.
-If you do not want to use oil, use 2 tablespoons of soy sauce instead, and skip the salt.
+Be sure each Brussels sprout is coated generously with olive oil, so it crisps up nicely in the oven.
+If you don’t want to use oil, use 2 tablespoons of soy sauce instead, and skip the salt.

-- Arrange the Brussels sprouts in a single layer on the baking sheet.
-Give them a little bit of space in between – this will help them brown as they bake.
+- Arrange the sprouts in a single layer.
+Give them a little bit of space in between.
+Doing so will help them brown as they bake.

 Brussels Sprouts Flavor Variations

-- Give your dish some extra flavor by adding some Parmesan cheese.
+- Add Parmesan cheese.
 For this addition, take the sheet out of the oven after 10 minutes of roasting.
-Top it with ¼ cup of Parmesan cheese and pop it back in the oven.
+Top it with 1/4 cup of Parmesan cheese and pop it back in the oven.

-Crispy on the outside, a little firm on the inside: 30-35 minutes at 425 degrees F
+- Crispy on the outside, a little firm on the inside: 30-35 minutes at 425 degrees Fahrenheit

-Crispy on the outside, tender on the inside: 30-40 minutes at 400 degrees F
+- Crispy on the outside, tender on the inside: 30-40 minutes at 400 degrees Fahrenheit

-Tender and caramelized all over: 20-25 minutes at 375 degrees F
+- Tender and caramelized all over: 20-25 minutes at 375 degrees Fahrenheit

 Do not overcook Brussels sprouts!
-When they stay in the oven for too long, Brussels sprouts will release excess sulfur, which is what makes them taste and smell awful.
+When they stay in the oven for too long, they’ll release excess sulfur, which is what makes them taste and smell awful.

 How to Store and Reheat Roasted Brussels Sprouts

-Store cooked Brussels sprouts in an airtight container and refrigerate.
-It will keep fresh in the fridge for up to 4 days.
+To Store: Store cooked Brussels sprouts in an airtight container and refrigerate.
+They’ll keep fresh in the fridge for up to 4 days.